Herjolfsnes: Excavation and discovery of Norse garments

-Nörlund stated in his book, Buried Norsemen at Herjolfsnes, that he'd never worked on a project that attracted such keen interest from the local inhabitants.
+Nørlund stated in his book, Buried Norsemen at Herjolfsnes, that he'd never worked on a project that attracted such keen interest from the local inhabitants.
 One woman informed him that she had become so accustomed to finding pieces of preserved Norse wool that she had fashioned children's garments from the centuries-old fabric, but the wool unsurprisingly was not strong enough to make the clothing practical.
-Working under difficult conditions during the short digging season, Nörlund and his crew were eventually successful in recovering full and partial costumes, hats, hoods and stockings.
+Working under difficult conditions during the short digging season, Nørlund and his crew were eventually successful in recovering full and partial costumes, hats, hoods and stockings.
 The recovery of these clothes is considered one of the most significant European archaeological finds of the 20th century.
 Prior to the Herjolfsnes diggings, these types of garments had essentially only been seen in medieval paintings.
 Careful analysis and reconstruction of the garments revealed the skill of the Herjolfsnes inhabitants at spinning and weaving, as well as their desire to follow European fashions such as the cotehardie, the liripipe hood and hats in the Burgunderhuen and Pillbox styles.
 Later analysis using carbon dating suggests that garments were being manufactured at Herjolfsnes as late as the 1430s.

 The garments had been stained a dark brown from being buried, but testing revealed the presence of iron on some of them that appeared to have been deliberately and selectively introduced during manufacture rather than through ground contamination.
 This suggests that the Herjolfsnes weavers created a non-vegetation-based red dye from a local source of mineral ferric oxide.
 Although iron was historically used as a mordant for dyes, the Herjolfsnes samples are believed to be the only known instance of medieval Europeans using the mineral to create the red dye itself, presumably in the absence of the madder plant that was commonly used to make red dye back in Europe.

 In one sense, the quality, innovation and fashion awareness shown in the Herjolfsnes garments throw even more mystery on the disappearance of the settlement and the Norse colony.
 As Helge Ingstad observed, "Many of these garments were not worn by common people of Europe, but only by the well-to-do middle class.
 Altogether the finds testify to a cultivated and fairly prosperous community; certainly not to a people on the brink of extinction."

-In addition to the work of Nörlund himself, the Herjolfsnes clothing has been exhaustively studied by Else Østergård in her books, Woven into the Earth and Medieval Garments Reconstructed.
+In addition to the work of Nørlund himself, the Herjolfsnes clothing has been exhaustively studied by Else Østergård in her books, Woven into the Earth and Medieval Garments Reconstructed.